-RPA clasp; Akers clasp
+RPA clasp; Akers clasp:

-This clasp assembly is similar to the RPI design except a wrought wire circumferential clasp (Akers) is used instead of the I-bar.
+This clasp assembly is similar to the RPI design (consists of a mesial occlusal rest, proximal plate, except a wrought wire circumferential clasp (Akers) is used instead of the Ibar.
 This clasp arises from the proximal plate and terminates in the mesiobuccal undercut.
 It is used when there is insufficient vestibule depth or when a severe tissue undercut exists.